Skip to content

 Tier Typical range What you can expect

-Everyday Around one to a few hundred per stone Pale to medium clean blue, eye-clean, ideal for pendants, studs, and accents
+Everyday Around one hundred or less per stone Pale to light blue aquamarine, eye-clean, ideal for accents, studs, and pendants

-Fine Low to mid hundreds Larger stones with a deeper, more saturated blue for a center piece
+Fine Low to several hundred Larger, more saturated blue stones with strong clarity for a center piece

 Clarity and Cut